-After about 2 years working as engineers, Rhett and Link also joined the Campus Crusade for Christ's MidSouth Headquarters as "videographers/speakers/lounge singers" and expanded their skills and experience as entertainers.
-They worked for Campus Crusade for 3 years, which would have been approximately between 2003 and 2006 or 2007.
+After about 2 years working as engineers, Rhett and Link quit their careers and joined the Campus Crusade for Christ's MidSouth Headquarters as full-time staff ("videographers/speakers/lounge singers") in an outreach missionary role, using this time to expand their skills and experience as entertainers.
+They worked for Campus Crusade for 3 years, between 2003 and 2006 [EB 226, 41:30].

-Rhett and Link started their YouTube main channel in 2006, after someone uploaded one of their videos to YouTube and it received more views than on Rhett and Link's website.
+Rhett and Link started their YouTube main channel in 2006, after someone uploaded their "Pimp My Stroller" video to YouTube and it received more views than on Rhett and Link's website.
 They then formed their Internetainment business, originally called RhettandLinKreations, in early 2007.
 Their original filming studio was in an "undisclosed basement location" in Lillington, North Carolina.

 In 2007, Rhett and Link were selected as co-hosts for the show Online Nation on the CW, along with Stevie Ryan and Joy Leslie.
-Due to the fact Online Nation was filmed in California, Rhett and Link officially quit their engineering careers in order to serve as hosts.
+Due to the fact Online Nation was filmed in California, Rhett and Link left their jobs at Campus Crusade for Christ to pursue this opportunity, which they viewed as a big break (prior to revealing their missionary work, they had claimed they quit their engineering careers in order to serve as hosts).
 This marked the beginning of their full-time pursuit of entertainment and online content.
 The show was promoted as an interactive show that would select and air Internet videos within the TV format.
 The show only aired four episodes before being canceled in October.

 In October 2007, Rhett was caught on Google Street View on the front porch of his house in Fuquay-Varina, North Carolina.
 The image is no longer available in Google Maps; the section of the map where Rhett's former house is located can no longer be accessed in Street View at all.

 Following Online Nation's cancellation and without full-time jobs, Rhett and Link began seeking sponsors for their online videos and got their first paid Internetainment work making "The Cornhole Song," a video sponsored by AJJCornhole.
-They also began the RhettandLinKast live podcast series in December 2007.
+They were paid an initial $2,000 to make the video and $20 for every 1,000 views for 2 years after publication, with the video receiving millions of views.
+They also began the RhettandLinKast Live podcast series in December 2007.